greatest-ape/OctaSine/README.md

 ### Cross-platform

-Runs on macOS (10.15 or later), Windows 10/11 and Linux (X11 only) in VST2-compatible DAWs on 64-bit computers.
-Synthesis is SIMD-accelerated in many cases (SSE2, AVX).
+Runs on macOS (10.15 or later), Windows 10/11 and Linux (X11 only) in VST2- or CLAP-compatible DAWs on 64-bit computers.
+Synthesis is SIMD-accelerated on x86_64 (SSE2, AVX).

 ## Installation from source code